-- match: a marriage or relationship; a similarity; a fitting-together; a reflection; a mirror image; a dead ringer.
+- match: a marriage or relationship; a similarity; a fitting-together; a reflection; a mirror image; a contest;

 - cleave: split in two’; secondary meaning “to adhere,” O.E. clifian

 - hew: O.E. heawan to chop, hack, gash, cut evenly with an axe or saw ;

 - hew to hold fast, stick to (developed from hew to the line “stick to a course”;

 - split firewood: separate logs into smaller pieces for kindling;

 - assessing a relationship in an unusual way; a brief poem with a strong message hidden in metaphor; just six lines using archaic language and teasing syntax; a single sentence split by a colon;

 - Heaney is a meticulous craftsman using combinations of vowel and consonant to form a poem that is something to be listened to.

 - the music of the poem: six assonant strands are woven into the text; Heaney places them grouped within specific areas to create internal rhymes , or reprises them at intervals or threads them through the text: